Icenium/bond-content/grocery-list/lesson-2.md

 <hr data-action="end" />

 And with that you have a completely functional login process!
-If you'd like, you can create a few more dummy accounts in your Backend Services project, and see how each user now maintains their own list.
+If you'd like, you can create a few more dummy accounts in your backend, and see how each user now maintains their own list.

 Now that your data is stored, and you have a user management system in place, it's time to add the final piece of the puzzle: registration.